grain-lang/grain/stdlib/float32.md

 pi : Float32
 ```

-PI represented as a Float32 value.
+Pi represented as a Float32 value.

 ### Float32.**tau**